Health Information Technology FAQ

 The Health Information Technology program at MVCC is a two-year (four-semester) program offered completely online.
 The curriculum consists of core courses in health information technology, biology, and computer technology, and general education courses.
 You may pursue the degree as a full- or part-time student, and may be eligible for financial aid if you register for a sufficient number of credits each semester.
 It is recommended that part-time students complete all general education courses prior to registering for health information technology core courses.

 Yes.
 MVCC’s Health Information Technology program is accredited by the Commission on the Accreditation for Health Informatics and Information Management (CAHIIM).
-Upon completion of the program, you will be eligible to take the national Registered Health Information Technician (RHIT) certification examination, which is offered by the American Health Information Management Association (AHIMA).
+In your last semester of academic study students are eligible to take the national Registered Health Information Technician (RHIT) credential examination, which is offered by the American Health Information Management (AHIMA).

-If you are a current student interested in the HIT program, contact Student Support Advisor Justin Rahn at jrahn@mvcc.edu or 315-731-5810
+If you are a current student interested in the HIT program, contact Student Support Advisor Justin Rahn at jrahn@mvcc.edu or 315-731-5810.

 There are many different positions available to RHIT-credentialed professionals.
 The following are examples of such positions.
 For an extensive look at available health information technology careers, please visit the AHIMA Career Map.
 Here are some examples:

-• Coder
+- Coder

-• Electronic health record training specialist
+- Electronic health record training specialist

-• Health information manager
+- Health information manager

-• Health information technician
+- Health information technician

-• Practice workflow implementation specialist
+- Practice workflow implementation specialist

-• Project manager
+- Project manager

-• Reimbursement specialist/medical biller
+- Reimbursement specialist/medical biller

-For more insights into salary information, visit the American Health Information Management Association Career Assist webpages.
+For more insights into salary information, visit the American Health Information Management Association Career Assist webpages

-According to the Bureau of Labor Statistics, employment of health information technicians is projected to grow 11% from 2018 to 2028, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of health information technicians is projected to grow 10% from 2023 to 2033, much faster than the average for all occupations.
 For more detailed information, visit the Bureau of Labor Statistics job outlook.

 There are many other credentials available for Health Information Technology AAS graduates.
 Please visit the AHIMA Certifications and the AAPC Certifications sites for more information.